henry-worrall/GitHub-Branch-Practice-Exercise/README.md

     git checkout master
     git pull

+*Note that the first time you pull from a GitHub repository, you might need to specify the remote origin master branch.
+In this case, it will tell you the command*

 If team members have made changes to the master branch whilst you have been building your new feature, this will update your local version of the master, mirroring the latest version on GitHub.

 Next, you need to merge the most up-to-date version of the master branch into your new feature.
 To do this, ensure that you are on your branch and execute the *merge* command.
 You will need to select the branch you wish to merge in (i.e. master).